goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 and interface with the FPGA's internal JTAG accessible registers using an open source programming tool without the need for an official Xilinx programmer.

-In the end, this project delivered a 5x cost savings over commercial boards (compared to the lowest cost $900-1050 Alinx alternatives), making this perhaps the most cost effective entry point for a Kintex UltraScale+ board.
+In the end, this project delivered an at least 5x cost savings over commercial boards (compared to the lowest cost $900-1050 Alinx alternatives), making this perhaps the most cost effective entry point for a Kintex UltraScale+ board.

 ## External ressources